 - What has been your historic dispute and refund rate?

-If your institution does receive an email for these additional requests, your CC admin can help guide you through any questions you may have.
+If your institution does receive an email for these additional requests, your Acadeum admin can help guide you through any questions you may have.

 Please see here for more details on how payments work in practice and the communications sent to schools around such payments.